-Service/organisation What they do in brief Contact details Educational Psychology Educational Psychologists are specialists in learning, behaviour and child development.
-They work directly with children and young people as well as Inclusion Admin Support Aspire Academy Trust Referral then sent on to the Local Authority.
+Service/organisation What they do in brief Contact details Early Years Inclusion Team The Early Years Service helps children with additional needs and/or disabilities aged 0-5 to learn, play and develop. eyis@cornwall.gov.uk Early Years Advice Line: 01872 322906 Educational Psychology Educational Psychologists are specialists in learning, behaviour and child development.
+They work directly with children and young people as well as providing expert advice to their parents, carers and other adults who teach and support them.
+Aspire Academy Trust Referral which is then triaged before then being sent on to the Local Authority.